MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEnginePrepareToExitRegion

-Notify the browser that a navigation is occuring to a page that will be handled by the host.
+Notifies the browser that a navigation is occurring to a page that will be handled by the host.

 > public HRESULT [DualEnginePrepareToExitRegion](#dualenginepreparetoexitregion)(EXIT_REGION_TYPE type)